MaximeHouis/AudioVisualizer/README.md

 *Only SFML-Audio is supported at the moment, but supporting more libraries would be awesome.*

 # Example and usage
-You can find an example SFML program en the `example` directory.
+You can find an example SFML program in the `example` directory.

 More details soon...